If you can pull it off (no pun intended), then there’s no move like upside down pull ups to target the major muscle groups of the upper body.

 Targets more muscles – Abs, Core, Biceps, Back, List Goes on and on

-By incorporating it into your routines, you will gain a considerable amount of strength in your biceps and triceps which will translate into smoother lifts during advanced workouts like a normal chest dip and a bench press.
+By incorporating it into your routines, you will gain a considerable amount of strength in your biceps and triceps which will translate into smoother lifts during advanced workouts like a normal chest dip, chest press and a bench press.

 It’s a fat burner – Extreme Energy Expenditure